onflow/flow-go/pkg/language/docs/language.md

 > 🚧 Status: Attestations are not implemented yet.

-Attestations are values that proof ownership.
-Attestations can be created for resources and reflect their current state, which is read-only.
+Attestations are values that proof ownership without giving any control over it.
+They can be created for resources to show that they exists.
-They cannot be stored.

 Attestations are useful in cases where ownership of some asset/resource should be demonstrated to potentially untrusted code.